 Galvanization protects the material from corrosion by two ways:

-By the formation of protective covering
+a) By the formation of protective covering

 Galvanization protect the corrosion of Iron or Steel by forming a barrier between Iron surface and moist air.
 In absence of moist air Iron is not corroded.

-Sacrificial protection or cathodic protection
+b) Sacrificial protection or cathodic protection

 If some part of galvanized Iron is Scratched or exposed to air then it is likely to be corroded but galvanization protect from the corrosion.
 Here zinc act as anode and exposed part of Iron as cathode and this part form an electrochemical due to electrode reaction .
 The exposed part of iron is covered by Zinc layer.
 In this way galvanization protect article from rusting or corrosion.

-steel or iron with zinc.
+In current use, the term refers to the coating of steel or iron with zinc.
 This is done to prevent galvanic corrosion (specifically rusting) of the ferrous item.
 The value of galvanizing stems from the relative corrosion resistance of zinc, which, under most service conditions, is considerably less than those of iron and steel.
 The effect of this is that the zinc is consumed first as a sacrificial anode, so that it cathodically protects exposed steel.
 This means that in case of scratches through the zinc coating, the exposed steel will be cathodically protected by the surrounding zinc coating, unlike an item which is painted with no prior galvanizing, where a scratched surface would rust.
 Furthermore, galvanizing for protection of iron and steel is favored because of its low cost, the ease of application, and the extended maintenance-free service that it provides.

 The term galvanizing, while correctly referring to the application of the zinc coating by the use of a galvanic cell (also known as electroplating), sometimes is also used to refer to hot dip zinc coating (commonly incorrectly referred to as hot dip galvanizing).
 The practical difference is that hot dip zinc coating produces a much thicker, durable coating, whereas genuine galvanizing (electroplating) produces a very thin coating.
 Another difference, which makes it possible to determine visually which process has been used if an item is described as 'galvanized', is that electroplating produces a nice, shiny surface, whereas hot dip zinc coating produces a matte, grey surface.
 The thin coating produced by electroplating is much more quickly consumed, after which corrosion turns to the steel itself.
 This makes electroplating unsuitable for outdoor applications, except in very dry climates.
 For example, nails for indoor use are electroplated (shiny), while nails for outdoor use are hot dip zinc coated (matte grey).
 However, electroplating and subsequent painting is a durable combination because the paint slows down the consumption of the zinc.
 Car bodies of some premium makes are corrosion protected using this combination.